blackboxlogic/Cos470/README.md

 * Final

 ## Polcies
-* DO work togeather if it helps you learn.
-DO NOT copy each other's work.
+* DO work togeather if it helps you learn
+* DO NOT copy each other's work
 * No politics in class